 - An awareness of and appreciation for CDC’s objectives;

 - Evidence of alignment with CDC’s development impact objectives (through work history, volunteering or other personal activities);

 - An appreciation of CDC’s activities and a passion to be part of CDC’s continued growth;

-- History of working with 'best in class' employers in their respective fields;
+- History of working with 'best in class' employers;

 - Appropriate periods with each previous employer and explicable career moves;

 - The flexibility and desire to spend time in the countries in which CDC invests;

 - An understanding of the remuneration and its structure, with the trade-offs it requires;

 - Willingness to take time to support colleagues.

 We look for candidates who share our culture and reflect our identity.
 CDC’s identities are described as follows: